 Understanding Transocean's Unusual Options Activity

-On Monday, shares of Transocean (NYSE:RIG) saw unusual options activity.
-After the option alert, the stock price moved down to $3.29.
+Shares of Transocean (NYSE:RIG) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $3.5.

 - Sentiment: NEUTRAL